LAA: Architecture + Landscape

 I am unashamed to say indulgent design features or fixations were not high the list of considerations!

-HOW DID SPECADVISOR ASSIST IN DELIVERING THE PROJECT/PROJECT SOLUTIONS?
+HOW DID SPECADVISOR ASSIST IN DELIVERING THE PROJECT OR PRODUCT SOLUTIONS?

 I am a sole trader with one architectural colleague and so it is difficult for us to find time to fully examine actual product and keep up to date with what is available, and in this respect, SpecAdvisor was able to assist.